outofmbufs/python-triangle/README.md

 EXAMPLES:

-This subclass provides Triangles where the angles have been renamed to be A1, A2, and A3:
+This subclass renames the angles as A1, A2, and A3:

     class TriangleX(Triangle):
         angle_names = ('A1', 'A2', 'A3')